Create a room

 To set the areas in which characters can walk in a room, add an ESCTerrain

-To setup a walkable area, add a new NavigationPolygonInstance
+To setup a single walkable area, add a new NavigationRegion2D node

 Use the editor window to draw a polygon.
-This polygon is the area in which the character can move around freely.
+This polygon is the area in which the character is allowed to move around freely.

 Warning

-Remember that Escoria is using the character’s base position when checking the walkable areas, so watch out that navigating through the room doesn’t bring the character too close to the walls, or else it will be drawn overtop of the walls.
+Remember that Escoria is using the character’s base position (not the character scene’s center) when moving inside the walkable areas, so watch out that navigating through the room doesn’t bring the character too close to the walls or else the character will be drawn overtop of them!

 Note